mialkin-old/dictionary/README.md

 # Dictionary

 #### Building image
-To build an image from source code run following command in terminal inside of solution root folder where Dockerfile is stored:
+To build an image from source files run following command in terminal inside of solution root folder containing Dockerfile:

 `docker build -t dictionary .`

 #### Run image
-Please see https://hub.docker.com/repository/docker/mialkin/dictionary page for instructions on how to run built image.
+Please see reference Dictionary's Docker Hub [page](0 for instructions on how to run built image.